 The fake versions are full of harsh ‘n’ harmful chemicals, which can actually cause more damage than good.
 Eek!

 Apparently, diversion in hair care products is a common enough problem and one you should be wary of.
-So maybe that’s why, when I bought cheap Nioxin from eBay before, it didn’t have the same results as the first time I used it!
+So maybe that’s why, when I bought cheap Nioxin System 6 from eBay before, it didn’t have the same results as the first time I used it!

 Don’t take the cheapie route.
 It isn’t worth it and it’ll end up costing you more in the long run – maybe even your hair!